guardian/contributions-ticker-calculator/README.md

 ### Config

-The lambda takes a Name parameter as an input, to tell it which campaign name to run for.
+The lambda takes the name of a campaign as its input, to tell it which campaign config to use.

 The stack defines a cloudwatch event for each campaign.

-The ticker config is loaded by the lambdas from a ticker.conf.json file in S3.
-This file contains config for each campaign (see example).
+The ticker config is loaded by the lambda from Parameter Store.
+This file contains config for each campaign [src/ticker.conf.json](see example).